 GNU Bug Tracker

-This is a bug tracking system used by some projects in the GNU Operating System.
+This is a bug tracker for the GNU Operating System.
 We use this to keep records of bug reports, as well as feature requests and patches, submitted by users and developers.
 Each issue is given a number, and is kept open until it is marked as having been dealt with.

 How to Report a Bug